Lau Pa Sat Satay

 What people like

-Lively street dining experience: As the city lights up, bustling atmosphere is started with swift setups of folding tables, plastic chairs and the starting of charcoal fires.
+- Lively street dining experience: As the city lights up, the bustling atmosphere is started with swift setups of folding tables, plastic chairs, and the starting of charcoal fires.
 The barbecue smoke carrying the irresistible aroma of the satay reveals the readiness of Singapore style barbeque party.
-Enthusiastic crowds will quickly fill up the place to make this night spot one of the Singapore’s most exciting street dining places to savor the best satay with cold beer.
+Enthusiastic crowds will quickly fill up the place to make this nightspot one of Singapore’s most exciting street dining places to savor the best satay with cold beer.

-Nearest MRT Station: Raffles Place (5 Minutes walk)
+- Nearest MRT Station: Raffles Place (5-minute walk)

 You may also like